An International Gaming Company with Knockout Power

 Growing Markets – Online gambling is projected to reach $123.7 billion by 2027.
 New laws are increasing US adoption of online betting (with 28% of states already allowing online gambling in some form), while the European market is expected to sustain a CAGR of 9.2% through 2025.
 Finally, the rapidly shifting laws of South American countries are expected to bring over 300 million more potential customers to the market by 2022.

 Building Global Brands – Gaming Technologies owns and operates Vale.mx, the online gambling site built for Big Bola.
 This ownership model gives them returns from gaming fees, as well as equity in the brand overall.
-As the player base grows, Gaming Technologies benefits by being able to steer the overall direction of the brand and online business opportunities, turning their partners into global brands.
+As the player base grows, Gaming Technologies has gained greater insight into their own building strategy.
+Within six months of the Vale.mx, the platform had attracted more than 100,000 registered players.

 Leveraging Sponsorships – Celebrity sponsorships can go a long way to gaining new customers, retaining current players, and bringing a sense of legitimacy to these operations.
 Gaming Technologies has quite the heavy hitter in Saul ‘Canelo’ Alvarez, the Super Middleweight Champion boxer, as an exclusive sponsorship that covers the US and LATAM markets.
 Having won multiple world championships in four weight classes, Canelo is widely considered to be the pound-for-pound #1 boxer currently fighting.
 Securing this endorsement is a big win for Gaming Technologies, and it speaks to their ability to leverage influential personalities to gain market share.
 It wouldn’t surprise us to see other respected personalities promoting Gaming Technologies’ partners all across the globe sometime soon.

 Experienced Leadership – The leadership at Gaming Technologies has well over 100 years of combined experience.
 Some of their past achievements include; taking 9 companies public, founding a company that now has a turnover of over £2.88 billion, being inducted into the American Gaming Hall of Fame, changing the landscape of low-cost online gambling, winning awards for TV production, and managing over $100 million of investments.
 Gaming Technologies is in very capable hands, with plenty of practice making waves in the gaming industry.